An excessive number of leaves can be very expensive for a business in the long run due to loss of productivity and replacement costs.

 - Family Problems

-- Issues relating to work environment
+- Issues relating to the work environment

 - Workplace harassment or bullying.